keybase/client/go/saltpack/specs/saltpack_encryption.md

   without needing to fit the whole thing in RAM.
 At the same time, decryption should never output any unauthenticated bytes.
 - Abuse resistance.
-Alice might use the same encryption key for many applications besides SaltPack.
-If Mallory intercepts some of these other ciphertexts, she could [try to trick Alice into decrypting them](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) by formatting them as a SaltPack message.
-Alice's SaltPack client should fail to decrypt these forgeries.
+Alice might use the same encryption key for many applications besides saltpack.
+If Mallory intercepts some of these other ciphertexts, she could [try to trick Alice into decrypting them](https://blog.sandstorm.io/news/2015-05-01-is-that-ascii-or-protobuf.html) by formatting them as a saltpack message.
+Alice's saltpack client should fail to decrypt these forgeries.

 ## Design